mthrok/luchador/README.md

 LUCHADOR_NN_BACKEND=theano luchador
 ```

 When running Tensorflow backend, you can additionally configure default `dtype` and convolution data format  with `LUCHADOR_NN_DTYPE` and `LUCHADOR_NN_CONV_FORMAT`.
 These values are only effective in Tensorflow backend.
-To configure Theano, make `.theanorc` file in hme directory and follow the instruction found at Theano documentation..
+To configure Theano, make `.theanorc` file in home directory and follow the instruction found at Theano documentation..

 ```bash
 LUCHADOR_NN_BACKEND=tensorflow LUCHADOR_NN_CONV_FORMAT=NHWC LUCHADOR_NN_DTYPE=float32 luchador